 - Behaviour Policy

 - Anti-Bullying Policy

 - SEND Policy

-- Online Policy
+- Online Policy/E-Safety Policy

-- Staff Code of Conduct
+- Staff Code of Conduct (for Staff)

 This Policy will be available on the school's website.

 WHOLE SCHOOL APPROACH TO SAFEGUARDING

 Lantern of Knowledge will facilitate a whole school approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
 Ultimately, all systems, processes and policies will operate with the best interests of the child at their heart.